lywang3081/lywang3081.github.io/_pages/about.md

 I have an interdisciplinary background in neuroscience and machine learning.
 My primary research interest lies in the development of bio-inspired machine learning methodologies and generic computational models for neuroscience.
 The current focus includes **continual / incremental / lifelong learning** and **transfer learning**, by exploring "**natural algorithms**" in biological learning and memory.
 I'm also exploring AI algorithms that serve other scientific domains.
 Welcome discussion and collaboration if you are interested in my research.

-I will be on the job market of 2025 fall, looking for opportunities in both academia and industry.
+I will be on the job market of 2025, looking for opportunities in both academia and industry.

 My email address is changed to *wly19@tsinghua.org.cn* (also *ly_wang94@126.com*).